mui/material-ui/docs/data/joy/components/list/list.md

 The List Divider component comes with four `inset` patterns:

-- Default (no `inset` prop provided): stretches form one edge of the list to the other.
+- Default (no `inset` prop provided): stretches form one edge of the List to the other.
 - `inset="gutter"`: from the start of List Item Decorator to the end of the content.
 - `inset="startDecorator"`: from the start of List Item Decorator to the end of the edge of the container.
 - `inset="startContent"`: from the start of the content to the edge of the container.